CANUCKS (20-10-6) at STARS (16-12-5)

 Dallas, coming off a hard-fought 3-2 win over the Colorado Avalanche on Tuesday, enters the game eight points outside of a Stanley Cup Playoff berth.
 The Stars will try to string consecutive wins together for the first time since Nov.
 13-17, when they won three straight.

 Canucks: For the second straight game, forward Jannik Hansen gave Vancouver a first-period lead Tuesday against Minnesota.
 And for the second straight game, the opposing team came right back to even the score, this time on a power-play goal from Zach Parise.
-The goal was the first allowed by Vancouver's top-ranked penalty kill (89.5 percent) in the month of December, a stretch of 20 straight kills.
+The goal was the first allowed by Vancouver's top-ranked penalty kill (89.5 percent) in December, a stretch of 20 straight kills.

-Still, Vancouver regained the lead only to concede it late in regulation, sending the game into overtime, then a shootout.
+Vancouver regained the lead only to concede it late in regulation, sending the game into overtime, then a shootout.
 There, Jason Pominville sealed it for Minnesota, handing Vancouver its third straight shootout loss.

 "We [stink] in the shootout.
 Yeah, we do.
 We gotta try different people I guess because we stink at it," coach John Tortorella said.